sunnyvale-academy/SNY.OSS.KBN.01.01.00/labs/08-Service/README.md

 If you see 2/2 it means everything worked as expected.

-Creating a Service means allow the access to that Pods
+Creating a Service means allowing the access to that Pods

 ```
 $ kubectl apply -f service_clusterip.yaml